MicrochipTech/AzureDemo_WFI32E01/WFI32_IoT_Central_SAS.md

     <img src=".//media/image108.png" style="width:5.in;height:1.98982in" alt="A screenshot of a cell phone Description automatically generated" />

-## H. WFI32-IoT Differential Pressure Sensors
+## WFI32-IoT Differential Pressure Sensors

 If you have one or both of the optional MikroElektronika "Ultra-Low Press" and/or "VAV Press" Click boards installed on the WFI32-IoT Board's mikroBUS™ socket, feel free to create a similar IoT Central application using an existing ["WFI32-IoT Differential Pressure Sensors" application template](https://apps.azureiotcentral.com/build/new/926fba4f-fc71-40c7-a129-f608458995c1) that contains a single dashboard specifically for visualizing the differential pressure and temperature sensor telemetry from the Click board(s).
 Once a new IoT Central application has been created, execute the following steps: